bitstarr/grav-plugin-draft-preview/README.md

 # Draft Preview Plugin

+> [!IMPORTANT]
+> With the new admin2 this plugin is depricated since this feature gt integrated natively.
+You can still use it with your grav 1.7 projects thought.

 The **Draft Preview** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 After installation you can preview pages that are not published yet in admin.

 ## Installation